devopsdays/devopsdays-web/content/events/2021-zurich/program/marco-consolaro.md

 ### Workshop

 Hands on workshop where we will guide participant on implementing and designing software from the business perspectives with tests that won't get in the way.

+Up to 30 attendees

+Requirements to participate
+- Laptop
+- Development environment
+- A testing framework
+- Optionally a mocking framework.
+- We will organize the group to work in pair programming, using the language of their choice